apache/sling-org-apache-sling-feature-analyser/readme.md

 # Analyser Tasks

 Below is a list of built-in analysers.
-Additional analysers in relation to Feature Model API Regions can be found here: [org-apache-sling-feature-extension-apiregions](https://github.com/apache/sling-org-apache-sling-feature-extension-apiregions)
+Additional analysers in relation to Feature Model API Regions can be found in [org-apache-sling-feature-extension-apiregions](https://github.com/apache/sling-org-apache-sling-feature-extension-apiregions), analysers performing checks on class level can be found in [org-apache-sling-feature-analyser-classes](https://github.com/apache/sling-org-apache-sling-feature-analyser-classes).

 For further documentation see: [Feature Model](https://github.com/apache/sling-org-apache-sling-feature/blob/master/readme.md)